kelseyabreu/TopicTrends/backend/README.md

 1. **Text Embedding**: Uses the nomic-embed-text model to convert idea text into high-dimensional vector representations
 2. **Clustering**: Performs hierarchical agglomerative clustering on the embeddings with cosine distance
-3. **Naming**: Uses the gemma3 model to generate descriptive titles for each cluster based on the ideas it contains
+3. **Naming**: Uses the gemma3 model to generate descriptive titles for each topic based on the ideas it contains

 The implementation can be found in `app/services/genkit/ai.py` and relies on a threshold-based approach that adjusts clustering parameters based on the number of ideas.